-Notifying the employer of concerns which they are better placed to deal with the concern, we may decide that we need to bring it to the attention of the employer.
+Notifying the employer of concerns which they are better placed to deal with

+Sometimes we may conclude that a concern doesn't require regulatory action by us, but because of the nature of the concern, we may decide that we need to bring it to the attention of the employer.
 This gives them the opportunity to assess the concern and decide themselves whether they need to take any action, using the range of options available to them.